brootaylor/brootaylor-v3/src/_content/pages/about.md

 Fly fishing for trout is something I grew up doing and continue to do.
 I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/) as often as I can.
 A gorgeous and tranquil spot away from all the noise.

 I absolutely adore aircraft and hope that one day I'll be able to either get my PPL or GPL.

+I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
+Hopefully some of them resonate with you.

 ---